MonoHaru/Human-Motion-Prediction_summary/README.md

 # Human-Motion-Prediction_summary
 The repo for studying and sharing human motion prediction models. \
-We provide links to the paper and its description, and links to the code if available.
+We provide links to the paper and its description, and links to the code if available. \
+You should know that description is written in Korean. \
-This repo made by MonoHaru (김태경, Tae-kyung Kim)
+This repo made by MonoHaru. (김태경, Tae-kyung Kim)

+Thank for inviting my repo.

 ## Contents
 - [CVPR](#CVPR)